ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 this extension as servers are required to negotiate TLS 1.2 if it's not present.
 Any to the server unknown version numbers MUST be ignored.

-This still leaves potential problems with big `ClientHello` messages, or choking on unknown extensions, unaddressed but according to David Benjamin [the main problem is `ClientHello.version`](https://www.ietf.org/mail-archive/web/tls/current/msg20679.html).
+This still leaves potential problems with big `ClientHello` messages or choking on unknown extensions unaddressed, but according to David Benjamin [the main problem is `ClientHello.version`](https://www.ietf.org/mail-archive/web/tls/current/msg20679.html).
-We should now be fine to ship browsers with TLS 1.3 enabled by default, without bringing back insecure version fallbacks.
+We will hopefully be able to ship browsers that have TLS 1.3 enabled by default, without bringing back insecure version fallbacks.

 However, it's not unlikely that implementers will screw up even the new version negotiation mechanism and we'll have similar problems in a few years down the